mariaarnesson/restaurant_booking_system/README.md

     - Select 'Open app' on the right hand side of the screen
     - The app should appear in a new tab on the web browser
     - The live link can be found here - [View the live project here]()

+Here are the final steps that should be taken to deploy the application:

+The application can be prepared for Heroku deployment, when code changes have been completed and tested on localhost.

+- in settings.py the DEBUG flag should be set to False.
+- in settings.py 'X_FRAME_OPTIONS' should be set to 'SAMEORIGIN'.
+- use the command: 'pip3 freeze --local > requirements.txt' to make the requirements.txt file up-to-date.
+- Config Vars 'DISABLE_COLLECTSTATIC' in Heroku should be now deleted.
+- On the Heroku dashboard go to the Deploy tab for the application and click on deploy branch.

+-  Detailed desciption steps to clone the repository:
+    - go to this page: https://github.com/mariaarnesson/restaurant_booking_system
+    - press button 'Code' and copy the link placed under HTTPS.
+    - after opening GitBush terminal, you should navigate to the directory and locate the clone.
+    - to begin the clone process, on the command line, type "git clone" then paste in the copied url and press the Enter key.
+    - use the command : pip install -r requirements.txt to install the packages required by the application.
+    - set DEBUG=True in the settings.py file, to developing and running the application locally.
+    - using the following commands, changes made to the local clone can be pushed back to the repository:
+        - git add . (or filenames)
+        - git commit -m "describe a message with changes that have been made"
+        - git push
+    - N.B.
+Any changes pushed to the master branch will take effect on the live project once the application is re-deployed from Heroku
 # Planning
 ## Technologies Used
 ### Languages Used